CorrodedCoder/Learning-To-Program-In.../Python/100 - Counting Words/README.md

 The other problem with the lack of structure is that another author might want to solve a similar problem and be able to leverage much of the functionality here but to do so they would need to copy and paste that shared code into their own script.
 This is usually what is known as a bad thing.
 Why?
 Bug's fixed in one may not be propogated into the other.
 The fact that most of the code is identical should be an aid as someone who has looked at the source of one should have a head start on the other, but because it has been copy pasted this is not possible to do with any confidence as many subtle changes may have been made.

+The final problem is that in this form have to test the functionality it in its entirety.
+Whilst we can test that the script does what we think it does by comparing against prior output for a given input is correct (although this might throw some suprises when using different versions of python) what we cannot do is test individual parts of the script.

-The most obvious solution to all of this is to add some structure in the form of functions and, to allow other scripts to use functions from our script, to follow a convention of only executing the full functionality of the script if it is the main script.
-This is accomplished in python like so:
+The most obvious solution to all of this is to add some structure in the form of functions and, to allow other scripts to use functions from our script, to follow a convention of only executing the full functionality of the script if it is the launched script (the one passed to python).
+This is accomplished in like so:
 ```
 if __name__ == '__main__':
   <your code follows>